Chapter 8 : Rule #7: Anonymous Presents Brighten All Birthdays.

 I laughed, “Right, well I think it's cute.
 Jace Bell.
 Has a really nice ring to it.”

 I realized where he was getting so I grinned at him impishly, “Yeah, you know, in a Bell of the ball sort of manner.”

 “I see.
 Well not that I'm flattered but being called Jace is a lot more preferable.
 And, er, speaking of balls,” I raised my one eyebrow at him smirking, “Not those!
-The um, other kind, Quidditch balls.
+The um, other kind, Quidditch balls.”
+He emphasized.

 “Mhmm,” I smiled enjoying his apparent discomfort.

 But he was cute.
 And squirming.
 And I was happy.
 Watching his erm...squirming, if you get my drift.